 Minimal organization: Quince and Baggu.
 Basically one big open space with one pocket.
 Invest in a good organizer insert (Amazon, $12-20) if you go this route.

 The Madewell developed the best patina.
 Vegetable-tanned leather does this naturally, but it also means the color darkened significantly.
 My "cognac" bag is now closer to dark brown.
-Not a bad thing, just different from what I expected.
+Not a bad thing, just different from what The Baggu showed the most wear.
+Cracking at the handle attachments, slight stretching of the main body.
+Expected at $89, but worth noting.

 3 Ways to Style a Leather Tote